ihr/library-emberjs-mongodb-docker/README.md

 Don't forget to expose the port via the VirtualBox as well

-To login docker container put /bin/bash as a final command in the setup.sh script
+To login docker container put /bin/bash as a final command in the entrypoint.sh script